We received good news recently that India had climbed 23 points to the 77th rank (out of 185 countries ranked) in the Ease of Doing Business index.

 The question is: how can such a situation be good for business and corporate India?

 CSR must support the rule of law

-There is therefore, a clear case for the business to support and enhance rule of law as part of CSR activity.
-Private sector money must rely on ways to enhance rule of law by helping build strong grassroots legal institutions.
+There is, therefore, a clear case for the CSR in India to support and enhance the rule of law.
+Private-sector money must rely on ways to enhance rule of law by helping build strong grassroots legal institutions.
 Involvement in ensuring that development-induced displacement is reduced, for instance, would significantly eradicate dependence on courts, helping save costs.

 After all, effective governance of law can help reduce external costs of corporates, such as bribes, litigation costs, and so on.
 Inside the business establishment, it would provide a better work environment for the employees.

 Corporates can also help fill the skill and capacity gap that community-based organisations (CBOs) working in this area face.
 As of today, CSR efforts are limited in scope and range, but by providing managerial capacities, human resources, capital, and result-oriented frameworks from the corporate world, they can help nonprofits and CBOs working on the rule of law do more and ensure that citizens can access timely justice without fear or favour.

 The philanthropists—Azim Premji, the Nilekanis, and the Tata Trusts—have at least begun engaging with this issue but it needs the support of corporate India if we have to make a difference.